DillonBArevalo/smugglesAndSnuggles/README.md

 - move timer for comp/competitive
 - add new version of laws
 - implement a heartbeat for players connected in a game?
+- Scored cards should show up face up in the stack preview